bryanlammon/supra/readme.md

 ### Source Library

-Supra gets citation information from your source library in [CSL JSON](https://citationstyles.org) format.
+Supra gets citation information from your source librarym which must be in [CSL JSON](https://citationstyles.org) format.
 One easy way to create and continually update a CSL JSON library is to use [Zotero](https://www.zotero.org) (for reference management) and the [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/) plugin (to automatically create and update the CSL JSON library).

 Supra currently supports four source types: